Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/README.md

 ---

 # Azure Form Recognizer client SDK Samples
-Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to recognize form fields, text, and tables in form documents.
-It includes the following capabilities:
+Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to analyze text and structured data from your documents.
+It includes the following main features:

 - Layout - Extract text, table structures, and selection marks, along with their bounding region coordinates, from documents.
 - Document - Analyze entities, key-value pairs, tables, and selection marks from documents using the general prebuilt document model.